MilutinMM/SecFor-Regrowth/README.md

 It will be updated soon ...

 ## Citation
-If you find the code useful in your work, please consider citing the paper and data below:
+If you find the code useful in your work, please consider citing the paper below:
 - Milutin Milenković, Johannes Reiche, John Armston, Amy Neuenschwander, Wanda De Keersmaecker, Martin Herold, Jan Verbesselt, Assessing amazon rainforest regrowth with GEDI and ICESat-2 data, Science of Remote Sensing, 2022, 100051, ISSN 2666-0172, https://doi.org/10.1016/j.srs.2022.100051.
-- Zenodo DOI of the data will be added soon ...